 The River Hawks would be looking for an equalizer in the remaining minutes of the first half and would come close off a couple chances through the left side of the pitch.
 Defender Denis Petro gave forward Alejandro Osorio a great opportunity to put his name on the scoresheet, but Osorio saw his header go high of the target.
 Midfielder Roko Prsa found himself one on one with the visitor’s goalkeepers only to end up having the ball escape his grasp.

 Cushing Field exploded when UMass Lowell was finally able to find the back of the net off an unassisted screamer from center back German Fuentes.

-With a little less than a half hour to play until the final whistle, a no call in the visitor’s defensive box left the united in blue faithful hostile but play continued.
-A few minutes later that negativity would only increase as Northeastern retook the lead with a header off a free kick three yards away from Gujic.
+With a little less than a half hour to play until the final whistle, a no call in the visitor’s defensive box left the United in Blue faithful hostile but play continued.
+A few minutes later that negativity would only increase as Northeastern retook the lead with a header off a free kick three yards away from keeper Gujic.

 “We could have been cleaner,” Figueroa said.
 “It was great service, but we can do a better job and prevent restarts from happening.”

 Figueroa would send the troops forward in the final twenty minutes looking for that second equalizer that would force overtime but his efforts were in vain.

 “I just thought at the end it came down to a few moments,” Figueroa said.
 “In the second half where we let them back in, gave them a little confidence…just a bad few minutes from us tonight.”

 The UMass Lowell’s men’s soccer team will continue their season with a Saturday night matchup on September 14 at 7 p.m. against the visiting Boston University Terriers.